 Finally, an enterprise shared storage system can’t overcome the final challenge of automatically connecting to the network or orchestrating the attachment of compute to storage resources.
 Organizations with data intensive applications needs a more holistic approach to disaggregating resources and then bringing them back together in a dynamic fashion.

 The process, referred to as composable infrastructure, enables organizations to dynamically define a group of servers and a group of drives and allocate them to a specific task for an indefinite period of time.
 Composable infrastructure also enables organizations to disassemble these configurations just as quickly and reallocate data to new compute resources.
 Disaggregation of compute from storage, combined with the ability to quickly compose infrastructure, enables organizations to significantly improve resource utilization, especially utilization of servers.
 The result is the elasticity and adaptability of the cloud on premises at a significantly lower cost, performance equivalent to direct-attach and easier migration to new server and storage technologies.

 In the next blog, Storage Switzerland covers in more detail why a fast, efficient networking infrastructure like NVMe-oF is only the beginning.
 We’ll detail what composable infrastructure is, how it is architected and why it is ideal for data intensive workloads.

-In the meantime, register for our upcoming 15 minute webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk” on August 29th at 1:00pm ET.
+In the meantime, register for our on demand 15 minute webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk”.
 Register and receive a copy of Storage Switzerland’s eBook “Is NVMe-oF Enough to Fix the Hyperscale Problem?”